consultkitapp/SciArt2Code/README.md

 # SciArt2Code
 A project focused on Local LLM powered scientific article to computational method implementation.

-**Local Scientific Agent: Offline Paper-to-Code Implementation**
+**Local Scientific Agent: Secure Paper-to-Code Implementation**

-This project is a strictly **Local LLM Only** pipeline designed to ingest scientific research papers, extract methodologies, and autonomously implement them into functional Python code within secure, isolated Podman sandboxes.
+This project is a local-LLM-driven pipeline designed to ingest scientific research papers, extract methodologies, and autonomously implement them into functional Python code within isolated Podman sandboxes.

-This repository was purpose-built to endow researchers and scientists with resilient, local scientific research tools.
+This repository was purpose-built to endow researchers and scientists with resilient, locally-hosted scientific research tools.
 Due to increasing geopolitical risks surrounding the access, privacy, and availability of online AI services, relying on cloud-based frontier models for sensitive research is becoming a vulnerability.
-By leveraging locally hosted orchestrator and coder models via `llama.cpp`, this tool ensures that your scientific IP and execution environments remain entirely offline, uncensored, and under your absolute control.
+By leveraging local orchestrator and coder models via `llama.cpp`, this tool ensures that your scientific IP and execution environments remain uncensored and under your absolute control.

+**Dynamic Context Resolution via RivalSearch MCP** While the core intelligence and code execution remain local, the pipeline features a seamless integration with the **RivalSearch MCP** (Model Context Protocol) server.
+Scientific papers frequently lack complete context—referencing undocumented libraries, obscure concepts, or mathematical constants without explanation.
+Rather than hallucinating missing information, the Analyst Agent utilizes the RivalSearch MCP tools to dynamically perform web research, fetching accurate, up-to-date context to ensure the final generated code is highly accurate.

-*Note: For users operating without strict offline requirements or those seeking to leverage advanced cloud-based frontier LLMs (e.g., GPT-4o, Claude 3.5 Sonnet), there are other excellent open-source projects available on GitHub, such as **Paper2Code**, **Deepcode**, and **Paper2Agent**.*
+*Note: For users operating without strict privacy requirements or those seeking to leverage advanced cloud-based frontier LLMs (e.g., GPT-4o, Claude 3.5 Sonnet), there are other excellent open-source projects available on GitHub, such as **[Paper2Code](https://github.com/going-doer/paper2code)**, **[DeepCode](https://github.com/HKUDS/DeepCode)**, and **[Paper2Agent](https://github.com/jmiao24/Paper2Agent)**.*

 Here is the step-by-step guide to setting up and running your local scientific agent pipeline.